 To find a full list of backpacker hostels in Zanzibar and check prices and availability click here.
 A good alternative is to stay in a guesthouse or Airbnb nearby one of the hostels and just go there to hang out!
 There are also usually loads of friendly locals who would be more than happy to make a new friend!

-There are lots of amazing places on Zanzibar to eat and drink.
-Zanzibar isn’t called the Spice Island for nothing and with the mix of cultures you can expect something really special from the Zanzibari cusine.
+Zanzibar isn’t called the Spice Island for nothing and with the mix of cultures you can expect something really special from the Zanzibari cuisine.
 Here are a few of my favourites:

-- Darajani Market: There are a number of street food places around Darajani market selling lots of different things, from coconuts, to fruits, to burgers and kebabs. ($)
+- Darajani Market: There are a number of street food places around Darajani market selling lots of different things, from coconuts to fruits, to burgers and kebabs to rice and beans. ($)

 - Jaws Corner: A local spot serving coffee and snacks. ($)